forta-network/docs/docs/index.md

 - **imageRepositoryUsername** - optional; provide authorization username when pushing to an image repository
 - **imageRepositoryPassword** - optional; provide authorization password when pushing to an image repository
 - **handlers** - specifies an array of file paths to your agent handlers (i.e. the files with the exported functions)
+- **documentation** - specifies the name of a markdown file containing agent documentation

 ## Javascript SDK